Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Introduction

-In this paper, we will generalize the techniques of Coskun, Riedl and Yeong to the context of hypersurfaces in more general homogeneous varieties.
-As an application, we obtain an almost sharp bound for the degree for which a very general hypersurface of Grassmannians and flag varieties are algebraically hyperbolic.
+In this paper, we generalize the techniques of Coskun, Riedl, and Yeong to the context of more general homogeneous varieties.
+As an application, we obtain an almost sharp bound for the degree for which very general hypersurfaces of (products of) Grassmannians, orthogonal Grassmannians, symplectic Grassmannians, and flag varieties are algebraically hyperbolic.

+Let us start by defining the general setting we will refer to throughout the paper.

+\begin{setting} Let $A$ be a smooth complex projective variety such that \begin{itemize} \item $A$ is a rational homogeneous variety with a transitive action by an algebraic group $G$; \item $A$ has an embedding into a product of projective spaces

+such that the divisors $H_1, \hdots , H_m$ of $A$ corresponding to the pullbacks of the hyperplane classes $\cO_{\P^{N_i}}(1)$ generate the Picard group of $A$; \item the embedding $i$ is projectively normal; that is, the restriction